Hiring a Well Pump Repair Contractor: Questions to Ask and Red Flags

 Contractor licensing for well pump work is regulated at the state level by agencies ranging from state environmental departments to plumbing boards to water well licensing boards.
 In Texas, for example, the Texas Department of Licensing and Regulation (TDLR) administers the Water Well Drillers and Pump Installers licensing program.
 Florida's well pump work falls under the Department of Environmental Protection's Water Well Contractor licensing framework.
 Because no federal licensing floor exists, a contractor qualified in one state may not legally perform identical work across a state line.

 Electrical components — including motor control boxes, pressure switches, and wiring to the wellhead — frequently require a licensed electrician or a contractor holding a combined pump/electrical authorization.
 This dual-license requirement is a common source of contractor non-compliance and a key screening criterion when vetting providers.
-See the Well Pump Repair Directory Purpose and Scope for how contractor classifications are structured in this reference network.
+See the Well Pump Repair Provider Network Purpose and Scope for how contractor classifications are structured in this reference network.

 How it works